-ICHL 108 Japanese VIII for Hospitality and Tourism Industry Prerequisite(s): ICHL 107
+ICHL 108 Japanese VIII for Hospitality and Tourism Industry

 Further knowledge of the grammar and of essential vocabulary in order to lead the students to an intermediate level of proficiency.
 Emphasis is placed on developing listening, speaking, reading and writing skills through an integrated approach.
 Students must be able to communicate with Japanese speakers in the tourism and hospitality industry and to give more precise tourism information about Thailand.
-Continuation of level 7 - ICHL 107
+Continuation of level 7 - ICHL 107.